gobige/gobige.github.io/_posts/2017-10-27-javaconcurrent.md

 private void cancelAcquire(Node node) {
-	// Ignore if node doesn't exist
 	if (node == null)
 		return;

 	node.thread = null;

-	// Skip cancelled predecessors
 	Node pred = node.prev;
 	while (pred.waitStatus > 0)
 		node.prev = pred = pred.prev;

-	// predNext is the apparent node to unsplice.
-CASes below will
-	// fail if not, in which case, we lost race vs another cancel
-	// or signal, so no further action is necessary.
 	Node predNext = pred.next;

-	// Can use unconditional write instead of CAS here.
-	// After this atomic step, other Nodes can skip past us.
-	// Before, we are free of interference from other threads. node.waitStatus = Node.CANCELLED;
+	node.waitStatus = Node.CANCELLED;

-	// If we are the tail, remove ourselves. if (node == tail && compareAndSetTail(node, pred)) {
+	if (node == tail && compareAndSetTail(node, pred)) {
 		compareAndSetNext(pred, predNext, null);
 	} else {
-		// If successor needs signal, try to set pred's next-link
-		// so it will get one.
-Otherwise wake it up to propagate. int ws;
+		int ws;
 		if (pred != head &&
 			((ws = pred.waitStatus) == Node.SIGNAL ||